112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ## “they got off pretty easy in this war”

 <div id="105"><em>105.
-“You woulnd't think they'd even been in the war the way a city like Paris looks.”</em></div>
+“You woulnd’t think they’d even been in the war the way a city like Paris looks.”</em></div>

-No, you wouldn't.
-You can't tell what the war cost France by a stroll down the Champs Élysées, just as you couldn't tell what the war cost America by a walk down the Atlantic City boardwalk.
+No, you wouldn’t.
+You can’t tell what the war cost France by a stroll down the Champs Élysées, just as you couldn’t tell what the war cost America by a walk down the Atlantic City boardwalk.

-You can't, in Paris, see the 1,115,000 French men and women and children who died, were wounded, were in concentration camps, or were shot as hostages.
+You can’t, in Paris, see the 1,115,000 French men and women and children who died, were wounded, were in concentration camps, or were shot as hostages.
-You can't see the food and supplies that were taken from France.
-You can't see the 12,551,639,000 man-hours of labor that the Germans took for themselves.
+You can’t see the food and supplies that were taken from France.
+You can’t see the 12,551,639,000 man-hours of labor that the Germans took for themselves.
-You can't see the meagre rations that the French were fed.
-You can't see the malnutrition that the Germans caused.
+You can’t see the meagre rations that the French were fed.
+You can’t see the malnutrition that the Germans caused.
 (70% of the men and 55% of the women in France lost an average of 12% of their weight.)

-You can't see the increase (300-400 %) in tuberculosis diphteria, typhoid fever, infantile paralysis.
-You can't see the number of babies who were born dead because of the food and milk shortages.
-You don't see rickets on the Champs Élysées.
+You can’t see the increase (300-400 %) in tuberculosis diphteria, typhoid fever, infantile paralysis.
+You can’t see the number of babies who were born dead because of the food and milk shortages.
+You don’t see rickets on the Champs Élysées.
 If you want more facts, read the answer to the next question.

 <div id="106"><em>106.
 “The French got off pretty easy in the war.”</em></div>